DevOpsPlayground/Basic-Cloud-Security-AWS/README.md

 <p align="center">
   <img src="./images/user-policies.png" />
 </p>
-Lets see if user has any inline policy then.
+Let's see if the user has any inline policy then.

 ```bash
 aws iam list-user-policies --user-name dpg-sweet-panda